Mission San Carlos Borroméo del Río Carmelo, Carmel-by-the-Sea - Things to Do at Mission San Carlos Borroméo del Río Carmelo

 What to See & Do

-The Convento and Museum Rooms
+The Museum Rooms

 The Cemetery